gyss/cubelizr/README.md

 		* texture: id of the selected texture from the array of textures defined previously.
 		* color: if you want just a plain color, you can set this to an hex RGB color (e.g. "#ff3300").

 		* animation: type of the animation (e.g. "Quadratic.In").
-You can check every animation available in (this website)[http://sole.github.io/tween.js/examples/03_graphs.html].
+You can check every animation available in [this website](http://sole.github.io/tween.js/examples/03_graphs.html).
 		* start: second indicating the beginning of the animation.
 		* duration: duration of the animation.